ByronMayne/UnityIO/README.md

     var catsFolder4 = IO.Root.CreateDirectory("Favorite Animals" + IO.PATH_SPLITTER + "Cats");
 }
 ```
-This code is doing the same above but it will also create a sub directory called Cats.
-When you want to create sub directories you have a few ways to do it.
+This code is doing the same above but it will also create a subdirectory called Cats.
+When you want to create subdirectories you have a few ways to do it.
 It all really depends how you want to do it but they all have the same result.
 If the code were to run above only two folders would be created and all of the variables would point to the same one.

 #### Notes
 * The paths <b>do not end</b> with a leading slash ```/```.
-Unity has a habbit of switching this up but UnityIO will throw a planned exception letting you know.
+Unity has a habit of switching this up but UnityIO will throw a planned exception letting you know.
 * All directories are split using the ```/``` character.
 You can use the constant ```IO.PATH_SPLITTER```.